ANALYSIS-Are higher Treasury yields coming? Options traders bet yes

 A budding U.S. recovery "is giving some asset allocators the idea that it's time to start nibbling at tremendously undervalued sectors," said Arnim Holzer, macro and correlation defense strategist at EAB Investment Group, who has recommended TLT puts to clients.
 "It's a macro call on a reasonable economic outcome."

-The Federal Reserve, which concludes a monetary policy meeting on Wednesday afternoon, has pledged to hold rates near zero for the foreseeable future to help the economy recover from the damage caused by the novel coronavirus pandemic.
+In its policy statement on Wednesday, the Federal Reserve projected that it wouldkeep rates near zero through at least 2023, as part of its efforts to help the economy recover from the damage caused by the novel coronavirus pandemic.

-Yields on 30-year Treasuries stood at 1.4174% on Wednesday, up from a record low of 0.702% in March, a move that has been partially driven by gains in the labor marketand other evidence of economic healing as well as hopes that a breakthrough on a COVID-19 vaccine is close.
+Yields on 30-year Treasuries last stood at 1.4518% on Wednesday, up from a record low of 0.702% in March, a move that has been partially driven by gains in the labor market and other evidence of economic healing as well as hopes that a breakthrough on a COVID-19 vaccine is close.

 Some investors also see asymmetric risk in government bonds.
 The Federal Reserve's aversion to negative rates has left little upside in bond prices, said Mark Cabana, head of U.S. interest rates strategy at BofA Global Research.
 Bank of America's equity derivative strategists have recommended options strategies involving TLT puts.